haiwen/seafile-docs-ko/deploy_pro/setup_with_OpenStackSwift.md

 To setup Seafile Professional Server with OpenStack Swift:

-- Setup the basic Seafile Professional Server following the guide on [[Download and setup Seafile Professional Server]]
+- Setup the basic Seafile Professional Server following the guide on [Download and Setup Seafile Professional Server](download_and_setup_seafile_professional_server.md)
 - Install the python `boto` library.
 It's needed to access Swift.
 ```
 sudo easy_install boto